nitramSB/LASER-communication-system/README.md

 # LASER-communication-system
-Experiment using a laser diode to transfer data and display the data on the computer.
+Experiment using a laser diode and a solar panel to transfer data between circuits.

 ### Block Diagram
 <p align="center">